 KU812 cells were incubated with various compounds, for 24-or 48-hours.
 Concentrations used were: Anaphylatoxins C3a and C5a (6.25nM, 12.5nM, 25nM, 50nM), Phorbol-12-myristate-13-acetate and calcium ionophore (PMA/CA) (20nM/0.5M, 40nM/1M, 80nM/2M), Doxil or Doxebo were used at serial dilutions of 200g/ml, 20g/ml, 2g/ml, 0.2g/ml, 0.02g/ml, 0.002g/ml and 0.0002g/ml.
 KU812 cells in standard media, with no compound addition, were used as untreated controls.

 Samples were incubated for either 24- or 48-hours at 37oC and 5%CO2.

+Following the incubation period, the plate was centrifuged at 2000rpm for 5 minutes, and the supernatant was removed and retained.

-In the case of the MTT assay, each well received 10L of MTT in phosphate-buffered saline (PBS) at 5mg mL-1 and incubated for a further 4-hours.
+In the case of the MTT assay, each cell-containing well received 50L of MTT in phosphate-buffered saline (PBS) at 5mg mL-1 and incubated for a further 4-hours.
 Resuspension within 100L of dimethyl sulfoxide (DMSO) was followed by absorption being measured at 570nm and 620nm with a calibrated Clariostar Monochromator Microplate Reader.

-Conversely the LDH assay required the removal of supernatant from each well, this was then mixed 1:1 with LDH reaction solution and incubated at 23oC for 30 mins.
+Conversely the LDH assay required the supernatant from each well, this was then mixed 1:1 with LDH reaction solution and incubated at 23oC for 30 mins.
 Absorbance was then measured at a wavelength of 490nm, with the reference wavelength no more than 600nm.

 2.5.
 Determination of basophil activation in response to direct stimuli.